jeremy-collins/sd-video-gen/README.md

 - Optional args:
   - `--folder <data folder>` to specify a data folder.
 Must contain train and test subfolders.
   - `--show True` to view ground truth and predicted video frames.
-  - `--fullscreen True` to view the frames as fullscreen images .
+  - `--fullscreen True` to view the frames as fullscreen images.
   - `--mode <Train/Test>` to evaluate on the corresponding partition of the dataset.
   - `--denoise True` to denoise the generated frames using the pre-trained Stable Diffusion U-Net.
   - `--denoise_start_step <int between 0 and 50>` to control how much the generated frames are denoised.
 0 = image from scratch, 50 = no denoising